 Location: Underway, 43.50.3'N 08.23.9'E

 We awoke to a slightly warmer morning on our last day at anchor in Villefranche, France.
 The past few mornings have been quite chilly.
-This quickly gives way to warmer temperatures as the sun peaks over the East side of the cove and we all shed our warm layers.
-Following a delicious egg scramble courtesy of Bryant and the other chefs we mustered in the cockpit.
-We started off by going over the ‘station bill’ in our respective three watch teams; basically this is all the procedures that each team is responsible for in emergency situations (fire, man overboard, taking on water, abandon ship, etc).
+This quickly gives way to warmer temperatures as the sun peaks over the East side of the cove, and we all shed our warm layers.
+Following a delicious egg scramble courtesy of Bryant and the other chefs, we mustered in the cockpit.
+We started off by going over the ‘station bill’ in our respective three watch teams; basically, this is all the procedures that each team is responsible for in emergency situations (fire, man overboard, taking on water, abandon ship, etc.).
 The shipmates are catching on to the vast amount of knowledge the staff throws at them very quickly.

-Matt Hardy aka TahoeMatt
+Matt H. aka TahoeMatt